Collecting and using your data

 We may collect certain information or data about you in various ways.
 The main circumstances we do so are below.

-- When you submit enquiries or feedback through one of our website forms, leave a comment or sign up for email newsletters, or book a place at a King's Fund event (via our third party booking platform EventBrite) we may collect your name, email address, telephone number and other information.
+- When you submit enquiries or feedback through one of our website forms, leave a comment or sign up for email newsletters, or book a place at a King's Fund event (eg, via our third party booking platform EventBrite or online events platform WorkCast) we may collect your name, email address, telephone number and other information.

 - When you apply for our courses or awards, eg, Athena programme or GSK IMPACT Awards we may collect your name, email address, role, organisation and other information.

 - When you use our website we will collect: